woodRock/fishy-business/docs/source/literature.rst

 (He 2016) is the original paper on ResNet.

+Notes:
+    * A residual neural network (He 2016) is a deep learning model in which the weight layers learn redidual functions with reference to the layer inputs.
+    * Defn. a network with skip connectionts that perform identity mappings, merged with layer outputs by addition.
+    * (He 2016) proposed ResNet for imace Recognition, the original Resnet paper that won the ILSVRC 2015 classification task.
+Residual neurons, or skip connetions between layers.
+    * Skip connections provide shortcuts for information flow between layers of a nerual network.
+Skip connections allow a network to better propogage information between layers, which inproves performance overall. * A residual neural network (He 2016) is a deep learning model in which the weight layers learn redidual functions with reference to the layer inputs.
+    * Defn. a network with skip connectionts that perform identity mappings, merged with layer outputs by addition.
+    * (He 2016) proposed ResNet for imace Recognition, the original Resnet paper that won the ILSVRC 2015 classification task.
+Residual neurons, or skip connetions between layers.
+    * Skip connections provide shortcuts for information flow between layers of a nerual network.
+Skip connections allow a network to better propogage information between layers, which inproves performance overall.

 Related:
+    * Dicussed in :ref:`2023-05-25 - FASLIP <2023-05-25 - FASLIP>`
     * See :ref:`(Lecun 1989) <lecun1989backpropagation>` for LeNet.
     * See :ref:`(Krizhevsky 2012) <krizhevsky2017imagenet>` for AlexNet.
     * See :ref:`(Simonyan 2014) <simonyan2014very>` for VGGNet.